microsoft/finops-toolkit/docs-mslearn/fabric/create-finops-workspace.md

 ## Create a Power BI report

-After the data is ingested into Fabric and Delta parquet tables are ready, you can move on to reporting.
+After the data is ingested into Fabric and tables are ready, you can move on to reporting.

 1. Create a semantic model by selecting **New semantic model** and naming the model.
 For more information, see [Default Power BI semantic models](/fabric/data-warehouse/semantic-models#sync-the-default-power-bi-semantic-model).
 2. Select the Power BI symbol at the bottom left.